-Air Tractor Europe, in a joint venture with Saab Support and Services, recently delivered to Sweden the second of two Air Tractor AT-802F Fire Boss scooper water bombers.
+Air Tractor Europe recently delivered to Sweden the second of two Air Tractor AT-802F Fire Boss scooper water bombers.
 The aerial firefighting airplanes, pilots and support crews will fulfill a contract with the Swedish Civil Contingencies Agency (MSB) to enhance Sweden’s aerial firefighting capabilities.
 Operations will span April-September fire seasons from 2020 through 2023.
 The aircraft are stationed at Skavsta Airport in Nyköping, Sweden 100 km south of Stockholm.

 The amphibious AT-802F single engine air tankers are included in the rescEU reserve and will serve in Sweden and northern Europe.
 If the aircraft are used in other EU member states, the EU or the member state in question will cover operational costs.
 For 2020, MSB has allocated approximately SEK 30 million in fixed costs.
 The European Union is financing 90 percent of the cost for preparedness measures.